 The ConfigServers will then bootstrap the Vespa infrastructure.
 This process takes roughly a minute.
 The bootstrap process is completed once

-the VespaSet shows the status as `RUNNING` for all ConfigServer Pods.
+the VespaSet shows the status as RUNNING for all ConfigServer Pods.

-$ kubectl describe vespaset vespaset-sample -n vespa
+$ kubectl describe vespaset vespaset-sample -n $NAMESPACE

 Name: vespaset-sample

-Namespace: vespa
+Namespace: $NAMESPACE

 API Version: k8s.ai.vespa/v1